ddsc/ddsc-site/README.rst

 -----------

 Annotations are indexed by the Apache Solr search engine using ``django-haystack``.
-Currently, the latest versions of these modules must be used to support spatial search.
+Currently, the latest versions of these modules must be used, to support spatial search.

 For django-haystack, this is ``2.0.0-beta``.
-This module is current loaded straight from its git repo using buildout auto-checkout.
+This module is current loaded straight from its git repo using buildout's ``auto-checkout``.

 Apache Solr 3.6.2 is included in the subdirectory ``solr/``.
 This needs to be added as a webapp in tomcat6 using a config file (mind the two absolute paths).